noelmcloughlin/linkml-project-copier/README.md

 1. Go to https://github.com/new and follow the instructions, being sure to NOT add a `README` or `.gitignore` file (this copier template will add those files for you)

-2. Add the remote to your local git repository
+2. Add the remote to your local git repository:

    ```bash
    git remote add origin https://github.com/{github-user-or-organization}/{project-name}.git